 The place is old school; low rise, with well-manicured grounds, white stucco walls, and red tile roofs.
 There are lots of retirees, and many families, who re-connect from year to year and have watched each other’s children grow up and buy timeshares of their own.

-Last March I was there with my husband and daughter.
+In March of 2015, I was there with my husband and daughter.
 I was determined to write a short story, and I had a hard time settling on what to write about.
 Sitting beside the pool one afternoon, I watched a young father follow his toddler around the pool deck, lap after lap after lap.
 I remembered those days with my own daughter, and I felt a pang that I could only describe as a mixture of relief and nostalgia.

 “Brainfreeze” was inspired by that young father.
 You can read it here, at Rum Punch Press.